Iron Chef: Quest for an Iron Legend: Episodes

 Each episode has three judges, Nilou Motamed, Andrew Zimmern, and a third guest judge.

 Production

 In January 2022, Netflix announced that it would reboot the Iron Chef franchise with a new iteration subtitled Quest for an Iron Legend for eight episodes, initially.
 The release date of June 15, 2022 was announced that May with Alton Brown returning to co-host the show with Kristen Kish and Mark Dacascos reprising as The Chairman.

 Tsai, Samuelsson, Crenn, and Stone were previously challengers on Iron Chef America, with Tsai, Samuelsson, and Crenn having also competed on The Next Iron Chef.
+Samuelsson was also a challenger on the aborted Iron Chef USA pilot from 2001.
 Past Iron Chefs Masaharu Morimoto and Wolfgang Puck appear as guest judges during the first season.
 Morimoto was the third Iron Chef Japanese on the original Iron Chef and was one of the Iron Chefs on Iron Chef America, while Wolfgang Puck served as one of the Iron Chefs for the Iron Chef America: Battle of the Masters pilot miniseries before retiring.